What Is Reciprocity for State Income Tax?

-You would file a Virginia income tax return at the end of the year if you live there but work in Washington D.C.
+You would file a Virginia income tax return at the end of the year if you live there but work in Washington D.C, for example.
 You would not have to file one in D.C. because D.C. has reciprocity with all other states.
 You would not have to file two separate tax returns as you would if the two jurisdictions didn't have reciprocity.

 Actual taxation by two states is prohibited by the 2015 Supreme Court decision in Comptroller of the Treasury of Maryland v.
 Wynne et ux.

 Some states might require that you make estimated tax payments to your home state on your own.
 Your employer won't withhold any taxes for other states and forward them to that state even if they have reciprocity, but you're still responsible for making sure your home state gets paid.

 The following states have reciprocity with one or more other states.
 You can live in any of the states with which it has a reciprocal agreement without having to file a tax return in your work state to get back any taxes that were withheld from your paychecks.
 Taxes won't be withheld in the first place.